Data Synthesis Reviews

 Health, Equity and Wellbeing

-Dr Nerea Calvillo, Associate Professor, University of Warwick
+Nerea Calvillo, University of Warwick

 Summary - The Wellbeing Review Project aimed to comprehensively assess the scientific literature surrounding Green and Blue Green Infrastructure (GBGI), focusing on their direct benefit to human wellbeing.
 The search resulted in 272 papers, with a challenging heterogeneity of scales and measurements.
 Six scales, represented in 26 papers, were the most consistent.
 They measure a person’s physical state changes (Systolic and Systolic Blood Pressure, Hart Rate) and mood state changes (PANAS and POMS scales) following exposure to a GBGI.
 Most papers discuss woodlands, with a few representing green walls, schoolyards, private gardens, street trees, grass, wetlands, sea, lake and mixed environments.